haochenglouis/haochenglouis.github.io/_pages/about.md

 ---

 I am a Ph.D. student at University of California, Santa Cruz (UCSC), working with Professor [Yang Liu](http://www.yliuu.com).
 I am presently focused on enhancing the robustness of machine learning models, particularly by addressing challenges such as improving model resilience when trained on data with noisy labels.
-This data encompasses various formats including images, text, and time series data.
+This encompasses a variety of data formats, including images, text, and time series data.
 Previously, I spent two years at YouTu Lab, Tencent, working with [Ke Li](https://scholar.google.com/citations?user=mfWsFM0AAAAJ&hl=en) and [Xing Sun](https://www.sunxing.org).